-I’ve tried out quite a few mattresses, and DreamCloud offers a creative approach to memory foam use that, as a long-term memory foam fan, I am highly impressed with.
-To summarize feel in three words, supportive, soft, and weightless is what you can expect whether you weigh 130 pounds or over 200 based on the two weeks my sleep partner and I have spent using the DreamCloud mattress.
+I’ve tried quite a few mattresses and DreamCloud offers a unique approach to memory foam that I’m highly impressed with as a long time memory foam fan.
+To summarize feel in three words: this mattress is supportive, soft, and weightless.
+That’s true whether you weigh 130 pounds or over 200 based on the two weeks my sleep partner and I spent on the DreamCloud mattress.

 Firmness and Sinkage Expectations

 You don’t get a firmness option with the DreamCloud mattress.
 In most cases, I’d say this is a negative feature for those needing a high degree of customization.
-However, the construction of this mattress made it very comfortable for me and my sleep partner.
-I like it plush, he likes it firm.
-However, in an unprecedented way, we both found the DreamCloud to offer the right comfort and support.
+However, the construction of this mattress made it very comfortable for my sleep partner and I. I prefer a plush mattress, while he likes it firm.
+However, in an unprecedented sleep experience, we both thought that the DreamCloud offered the right comfort and support to meet our separate needs.
 DreamCloud rates their firmness as 6 out of 10 with one being a feather and ten being a concrete floor.

 Motion Transfer Reduction